 The prize committee will consist of a panel of five members of the SIAG/CST.
 The Vice Chairperson of the SIAG/CST during the last year of the award period will serve as chairperson of the committee.
 The SIAG Chair, in consultation with the other officers, will form a list of people to serve in the remaining four places and will submit the list to the SIAM Vice President at Large (SIAM VP) for approval prior to inviting the committee members to serve.
 The SIAG officers will seek to ensure a diverse composition of the prize committee in research area, geography, employment sector (industry, national laboratories, universities), and under-represented groups.
 The appointments will be made at least twelve months in advance of the prize award date.

-The term of office will be from the date of appointment until the date of
+The term of office will be from the date of appointment until the date of the prize award.

 Rules of Operation